Skip to main content

 ReadUncommitted

-• Use case: Analytics, non-critical reads
+• Use case: Analytics, non-critical / high-throughput writes

 • Use case: Most general-purpose transactions